Classify the solute represented in each of the following equation... | Channels for Pearson+

 Electrolytes

 Electrolytes are substances that dissociate into ions when dissolved in water, allowing the solution to conduct electricity.
 They are classified into strong electrolytes, which completely dissociate into ions, weak electrolytes, which partially dissociate, and nonelectrolytes, which do not dissociate at all.
-Understanding the behavior of electrolytes is crucial for predicting the conductivity and chemical reactivity of solutions.
+Understanding the behavior of electrolytes is crucial for analyzing chemical reactions in aqueous solutions.

 Recommended video: